-- the organisation, functioning and composition of the Board; - the relevance of the agendas and debates on topics of importance to the Company; - the relationship between the directors and general management; - assessing the work of the specialised committees; - the Board's general level of performance.
+- the organisation, operation and composition of the Board; - the relevance of the agendas and discussions on topics of importance to the Company; - the relationship between the directors and general management; - assessing the work of the specialised committees; - the Board's general level of performance.

-Generally, the assessment was graded as "satisfactory" or "very satisfactory" for the organisation of the Board and its work, the involvement and authority of the directors, the responses obtained from the questions the Company was asked, the confidence in the Chairman and Chief Executive Officer (CEO) and compliance with the rules of governance.
+Generally, the Board's overall performance was considered satisfactory in terms of its organisation and work, the involvement and authority of the directors, the responses to regulations, human resources and digital technology.

+The Company ensures its directors possess specific skills in certain fields, in order to ensure that the Board has the requisite expertise in terms of financial skills, insurance the questions the Company was asked, the confidence in the Chairman and Chief Executive Officer (CEO) and its compliance with the rules of governance.